Reporting Suicides Responsibly: Implementing Evidence-based Guidelines for the Media

 Participants who complete the course within 6 weeks will receive a certificate of completion from the Centre for Mental Health Law Policy, Indian Law Society, Pune.

-Please note that after 6 weeks, participants will have access to the modules & reading material for another 2 weeks but will NOT receive a certificate of completion.
+Please note that after 6 weeks, participants will have access to the modules and reading material for another 2 weeks but will NOT receive a certificate of completion.

 Enrolment Process & Fee

 This is an open course with a self-registration and enrolment process.
-It does not require an application and is available to all media professionals including journalists and students of journalism at NO COST.
+It does not require participants to submit an application.
+It is available to all working journalists and journalism students at NO COST.

 To enrol for the course, please follow these steps: